 To prepare for admission, please check the requirements for each program.
 Some programs require test scores while others do not.

 If you are interested in teaching in specialized areas or providing professional staff services, or administration we have a variety of options:

 If you are interested in teaching or administrating educational programs for adult learners in business or not-for-profit organizations such as health care or the arts, you are in the right place.
-In addition to K-12 teachers and administrators, our programs are designed to meet the needs of a wide variety of education oriented pursuits.
+Our programs are designed to meet the needs of a wide variety of education-oriented pursuits.